Heizmann/StudentProjects/README.md

-## Finished StudentProjects (not available any more but there we might find related follow-up topics)
+## Finished StudentProjects (not available any more, but we might find related follow-up topics)

 ### Topic T06: Ultimate TreeAutomizer
 * This is a great topic if you love tree automata